hudra0/geomate/README.md

 ### Strict Mode Explained
 - **Disabled (Default)**:
-  - Allows both known and untracked connections
+  - Allows both known and untracked connections - untracked connections are connections that are not yet geolocated by Geomate
   - Ideal during initial setup and learning phase
   - Helps build comprehensive IP lists